 Desert Body Creep insists on the persistence of imagination even when there is nothing left to imagine.
-Everything’s been done already, and undone and redone, deconstructed, reimagined, rebranded, remixed, come back into fashion and left again and then come back again.
-In a time where nothing is surprising, yet everything is uncertain, Desert Body Creep uses the limits of our imagination to expand what is already there.
+Everything’s been done already, and undone and redone, deconstructed, reimagined, rebranded, remixed, come back into fashion and left again and then come back.
+In a time when nothing is surprising, yet everything is uncertain, Desert Body Creep uses the limits of our imagination to expand what is already there.

 16 November 2018 – Baltic Circle Festival, Helsinki, Finland – https://balticcircle.fi/en/events/angela-goh-desert-body-creep/